continja/chadgoode.github.io/_posts/2023-11-05-Holiday_LIght_Show.md

   overlay_image: /assets/images/posts/2023-11-05/christmas.jpg
   overlay_filter: 0.5
   teaser: /assets/images/posts/2023-11-05/christmas.jpg
-excerpt: Bringing a little extra joy and fun to your season!
+excerpt: Bringing a little extra joy and fun to the season!
 toc: true
 toc_sticky: true
 ---

 ## Light Show On-Demand

-To start the show, tune your car or handheld radio to <b>87.9 FM</b> to hear the music, then text the word <b>GO</b> to the number diplayed on the screen scrolling across the garage door.
+To start the show, tune your car or handheld radio to <b>87.9 FM</b> to hear the music, then text the word <b>GO</b> to the number diplayed on the garage door.

 Each on-demand request will play a 'set' of songs from the full playlist.
 If it ends and you want to see more, text <b>GO</b> again to see the next set.
 Keep going until you start to see repeats, or come back another time.
 The playlist re-shuffles periodically.
 So if you leave and come back, chances are you'll see a different, random mix in each set.